pkienzle/periodictable/doc/sphinx/guide/extending.rst

 need to replace the properties of interest rather than defining all new properties.

-Instead of using private tables, you can replace a dataset in the base table using e.g., mymass.init(elements, reload=True), but you are strongly discouraged from doing so.
+Instead of using private tables, you could replace a dataset in the base table using e.g., mymass.init(elements, reload=True), but you are strongly discouraged from doing so.